Ndiss Kaba Badji: Return

 Badji returned from his suspension in time for the 2007 season.
 In June in Algiers he achieved a long jump of 8.11 m.
 At the All-Africa Games held in the same city one month later he won the triple jump competition, with a new personal best of 16.80 metres.
 He entered the 2007 World Championships in Osaka, where he finished seventh in the long jump competition.
-He was the only Senegalese person to reach a final at the 2008 Olympic Games.
-He was also scheduled to enter in triple jump, but did not actually compete.
+He was the only Senegalese athlete to reach a final at the 2008 Olympic Games.
+He was also scheduled to enter in the triple jump, but did not actually compete.

 In 2008 he improved further.
-At the African Championships only competed in triple jump, but won the gold medal with a new national record of 17.07 metres.
+At the African Championships he only competed in triple jump, but won the gold medal with a new national record of 17.07 metres.
 At the Olympic Games in August he finished sixth in the long jump competition with a season's best of 8.16 metres.
 Again he also entered in triple jump, but fouled all his jumps.
 At the 2008 World Athletics Final he finished seventh in the long jump and eighth in the triple jump.

 In early 2009 it was announced that Badji had been awarded the Lion d’Or by the newspaper Le Soleil.
 He was also elected Sportsman of the Year by the Senegalese sports press.